Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 What’s changed in 2021?

-We reviewed our best list and added OnJuno for its high APY and cashback rewards on debit card purchases.
+We reviewed our best list and added OnJuno for its high bonus rate and cashback rewards on debit card purchases.
 We updated the Radius Bank Rewards Checking account to its new name after LendingClub acquired Radius Bank.

-Earn interest and rewards.
-Earn 2.15% APY on the first $5,000 or $30,000 in your account depending on your membership tier.
-Plus, 5% cash back on debit card purchases from five brands of your choice.
+- Earn interest and rewards.
+Earn a 1.2% bonus on the first $5,000 or $50,000 in your account depending on your membership tier.
+Plus, get 5% cash back on debit card purchases from five brands of your choice.

-Metal plan free with direct deposit.
-Get the Metal membership tier for free when you set up direct deposits.
+- Metal plan free with direct deposit.
+Get the Metal tier perks for free when you set up direct deposits.

-Reward limits.
-You’ll earn 2.15% APY on balances up to $30,000 and cash back on up to $3,000 in purchases depending on your tier.
-After that, the APY drops to 0.25% and you won’t earn any more cash back for the year.
+- Reward limits.
+You’ll earn 1.2% APY on balances up to $50,000 and get cashback on up to $3,000 in purchases depending on your tier.
+After that, the bonus rate drops to 0.25%, and you won’t earn any more cashback for the year.